Why don’t radio broadcasts interfere with each other?

 Radio sets are ancient technology (to me at least), and as such, I never questioned their inner workings.

 The answer to the enigma is that radio stations use FM (or AM, but less so).
-You can find these two mysterious letters on most radio sets, and I’ll try my best to explain what they mean.
-But keep in mind I’m no expert and if you spot a mistake, please let me know.
+You can find these two letters on most radio sets, and I’ll try my best to explain what they are all about.

 How does Frequency Modulation work?

 Before we venture into sending audio over the air, let’s start with a simpler example.
-We’ll modulate a simple sine wave using FM.
+We’ll send a simple sine wave using FM.

-To frequency modulate a signal, start with the carrier signal - a sine wave with a constant frequency, called the carrier frequency.
-Then, as the name implies, FM encodes information about the amplitude of the signal we sent - let’s call it “message signal” - by modulating (shifting) the frequency of the carrier signal.
+To frequency modulate (FM) a signal, start with the carrier signal - a sine wave with a constant frequency, called the carrier frequency.
+Then, as the name implies, FM encodes information about the amplitude of the signal we sent by **modulating **(shifting) the **frequency **of the carrier signal.

 You can see how at the peaks of our message signal, the modulated signal is getting compacted (meaning higher frequencies) and at the troughs, it is getting stretched (meaning lower frequencies).

-Next, let’s see what sending a more complex message signal through the air looks like.
+Next, let’s see what sending a more complex message signal looks like.
 The graph shows that the modulated signal is dilated and contracted the same as before, but what’s happening is less clear to the human eye.

 The bottom graph compares our message signal (in blue), the top graph, with what we recover from the FM signal, through demodulation (in orange).